12 FAQs about auto-enrolment

 Eligible jobholders - aged between 22 and state pension age and earning at least £10,000 a year must be auto-enrolled in the pension scheme.
 At the same time, you must provide a written explanation of what this means and their right to opt out.

 The employee then has a month to opt-out.
-Any contributions that have already been made by the employer or deducted from the employee's pay are then refunded.
+If they do, any contributions that have already been made by the employer or deducted from the employee's pay are refunded.

 If an employee decides that they want to leave the pension scheme after the end of the opt-out period, they do this under the normal rules of the scheme.